ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 You'll move the favorite toggle functionality all the way up to the `App` component - where the state for `films` and `faves` is stored.
 - In the `App` component, create a `handleFaveToggle()` function.
 It doesn't need to do anything yet, but soon you will update the `faves` array when a film is favorited or unfavorited.
 The `handleFaveToggle` function should accept a film object as an argument (this will be the film that the user is toggling).

-#### Step 5: Bind the handler to the component
+#### Step 5: Bind the handler to the component (skip if using arrow functions)

-As you saw previously, you need to bind your custom component methods to ensure `this` refers to the component within the body of the method.
+As you saw previously, you need to bind your custom component methods to ensure `this` refers to the component within the body of the method. *Remember that arrow functions do this for you!!
+This step is unecessary in ES6*

 Add the following to the `App` component's constructor: